 Chairman - Damon de Laszlo

-Vice-Presidents - Sir Vince Cable, Professor Tim Congdon, Peter Griffiths, Professor Brian Reading, David B. Smith, Dr Peter Warburton.
+Vice-Presidents - Sir Vince Cable, Professor Tim Congdon, Peter Griffiths, Professor Brian Reading, Andrew Sentance, David B. Smith, Dr Peter Warburton.

 Vice-Chairman - John Mills